Sandy Springs DUI Lawyers

 Sandy Springs Municipal Court

+Being arrested with a Driving Under the Influence Charge (DUI) in Sandy Springs can be a stressful experience.
 We understand what you are going through.
-If you are charged with a DUI in Sandy Springs, and you are looking for a DUI lawyer in Sandy Springs to represent you in Sandy Springs Municipal Court or Fulton County State Court, contact Chestney & Sullivan today to discuss your case.
+Most DUI charges in Sandy Springs are prosecuted in Sandy Springs Municipal Court.
+If you are charged with a DUI in Sandy Springs and are looking for a DUI lawyer to represent you in Sandy Springs Municipal Court or Fulton County State Court, contact Chestney & Sullivan today to discuss your case.
 Defending DUI cases is all we do.
 We offer a free consultation.

 Sandy Springs Police Department

 Our Sandy Springs DUI lawyers appear in Sandy Springs Municipal Court regularly.
 The judges in Sandy Springs Municipal Court rotate their appearances on the bench.
-Currently, those judges are Judge Donald Schaefer, Joseph Burford, Sharon Dickson, Marcie Ernst, and Candiss Howard.
-The solicitor (prosecutor) in Sandy Springs is Katherine Hoffer.
-Sandy Springs Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there for DUI cases, however Driving Under the Influence cases can now be kept in municipal court for a “bench trial,” meaning a trial where a judge decides a case over a jury.
-Most of our cases are transferred to Fulton County State Court for jury trials or bench trials if we are not able to negotiate a favorable outcome in Sandy Springs Municipal Court.
-Depending on the case, however, we do occasionally opt for bench trials in municipal court instead of Fulton County State Court.
+Those judges are Judge Donald Schaefer, Joseph Burford, Sharon Dickson, Marcie Ernst, and Candiss Howard.
+The solicitor (prosecutor) in Sandy Springs was Katherine Hoffer.
+However, she resigned, and part-time prosecutors are currently filling the position.
+Sandy Springs Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there for DUI cases; however, Driving Under the Influence cases can now be kept in municipal court for a “bench trial,” meaning a trial where a judge decides a case over a jury.
+Most of our cases are transferred to Fulton County State Court for jury or bench trials if we cannot negotiate a favorable outcome in Sandy Springs Municipal Court.
+However, depending on the case, we occasionally opt for bench trials in municipal court instead of Fulton County State Court.
 Many factors go into deciding whether to keep a case in municipal court for trial, as giving up your constitutional right to a jury trial is an important right to be given up.

 Often, a jury trial is the best possible option to avoid a DUI conviction in your Sandy Springs DUI case.
+This involves transferring a DUI charge from Sandy Springs to Fulton State Court for a jury trial.
 Fulton State Court, located in the Fulton County Justice Center, currently has ten state court judges.
 Your case will be assigned to one of the ten judges once the Fulton State Court Solicitor files your case with the Fulton County State Court Clerk’s Office.
-Because each State Court judge handles their caseloads differently, again, Sandy Springs DUI lawyers must know how each particular courtroom operates.
-The Sandy Springs DUI lawyers at Chestney & Sullivan try cases in Fulton County regularly.
-Most of the cases we handle are contested in Fulton County State Court located in the Fulton County Justice Center.
+Because each State Court judge handles their caseloads differently, Sandy Springs DUI lawyers must know how each courtroom operates.
+The Sandy Springs DUI lawyers at Chestney & Sullivan regularly try cases in Fulton County.
+Most cases we handle are contested in Fulton County State Court in the Fulton County Justice Center.
 Because we frequently contest DUI cases in Fulton County State Court, we are familiar with the judges and prosecutors who will be handling your Sandy Springs DUI case.

 In Sandy Springs, the DUI Task Force/H.E.A.T.
-Unit regularly patrol Roswell Road, Abernathy Road, Interstate 285, and Georgia 400 corridors.
+Unit regularly patrols Roswell Road, Abernathy Road, Interstate 285, and Georgia 400 corridors.

 The Sandy Springs DUI Task Force, like all Sandy Springs police officers, has received a minimum of 16 hours of DUI training in the police academy.
 Most Sandy Springs DUI Task Force officers trained have received an additional 24-hour standardized field sobriety course endorsed by the National Highway Traffic Safety Administration (NHTSA).
-Some Sandy Springs DUI Task Force officers have received additional DUI training such as ARIDE (Advanced Roadside Impaired Driving Enforcement), or DRE (Drug Recognition Expert).
-All of the Sandy Springs DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate the Intoxilyzer 5000.
-Most, if not all the Sandy Springs DUI Task Force/H.E.A.T.
+Some Sandy Springs DUI Task Force officers have received additional DUI training, such as ARIDE (Advanced Roadside Impaired Driving Enforcement) or DRE (Drug Recognition Expert).
+All Sandy Springs DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate the Intoxilyzer 5000.
+Most, if not all, of the Sandy Springs DUI Task Force/H.E.A.T.
 Unit officers are certified on Georgia’s newest breath testing instrument, the Intoxilyzer 9000.

 Our DUI attorneys know how to challenge a Sandy Springs DUI case.
-We are trained in Standardized Field Sobriety (SFST) evaluations and have received training on the operation and limitations of the Intoxilyzer 5000 and 9000.
-We currently own three Intoxilyzer 5000 breath testing devices.
+We are trained in Standardized Field Sobriety (SFST) evaluations and have received training on the Intoxilyzer 5000 and 9000 operation and limitations.
+We currently own three Intoxilyzer 5000 breath-testing devices.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by members of the Conyers Police Department and Rockdale County Sheriff’s Office.
 One of the benefits of investigating a Sandy Springs DUI case is that most of their patrol vehicles are equipped with video and audio.
-Their video equipment has some features similar to a DVR or TVO that many people have at home for their TVs.
-Their equipment is continuously recording, but will not preserve anything until the officer either manually activates the recording, or the officer activates his emergency equipment (lights).
-Then the video will preserve somewhere between 30 and 60 seconds before activation and typically Sandy Springs officers will run their video until their investigation is complete.
+Their video equipment has features similar to those of a DVR or TVO, which many people have at home for their TVs.
+Their equipment continuously records but will not preserve anything until the officer manually activates the recording or activates his emergency equipment (lights).
+Then, the video will be preserved between 30 and 60 seconds before activation, and Sandy Springs officers typically run their video until their investigation is complete.
 Some will run their videos until they reach the jail.
 Videos can be obtained through the court process.

 How our skilled Sandy Springs DUI lawyers build a successful defense in your DUI case:

 To build a strong DUI defense in Georgia, your Sandy Springs DUI lawyer starts by meeting with you about your Sandy Springs DUI case and learning as much as possible from you about what happened.
-Using this core information, we can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your Sandy Springs DUI arrest were accurate and legal.
-Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents of road/scene conditions, and more.
+Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if all testing and other details of your Sandy Springs DUI arrest were accurate and legal.
+Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, road/scene conditions documents, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Sandy Springs DUI case.
-Our Sandy Springs DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meet as a group to develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
+Our Sandy Springs DUI lawyers then analyze your case, starting with whether the initial stop or reason why the police were involved was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+Our DUI attorneys meet as a group to develop strategies to conduct the best license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 Our team approach is an effective way to ensure we are prepared to defend your Sandy Springs DUI.
 All of our lawyers are involved in your case.
 Our DUI defense lawyers have regular meetings on all of our cases, so the lead Sandy Springs DUI lawyer can get as much input as possible in developing a winning strategy in your Sandy Springs DUI case.

-Can I just enter a guilty plea myself and avoid hiring an experienced Sandy Springs DUI defense lawyer?
+Can I plead guilty and avoid hiring an experienced Sandy Springs DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Sandy Springs Municipal Court or Fulton County State Court.
+DUI cases are one of the most severe cases prosecuted in Sandy Springs Municipal Court or Fulton County State Court.
+It is not a good idea to plead guilty and avoid hiring an experienced Sandy Springs DUI lawyer.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Sandy Springs DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our Sandy Springs DUI attorneys rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a Sandy Springs DUI officer (or any Georgia police officer), you should have been served notice of a license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+If you have been arrested by a Sandy Springs DUI officer (or any Georgia police officer), you should have been notified of a license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted correctly.

 • If your license is suspended for refusing the Sandy Springs DUI officer’s chemical test from losing an administrative hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Sandy Springs DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Sandy Springs DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your Sandy Springs DUI charge may be more severe and carry more punishment than the DUI charge itself.

 Administrative License Suspension